karakum-team/karakum/docs/blogposts/Representation.md

 }
 ```

-After that, we can run Karakum to generate kotlin declarations for us:
+After that, we can run Karakum to generate Kotlin declarations for us:

 ```shell
 npx karakum --config karakum.config.json